blocknetdx/documentation/docs/service-nodes/setup.md

 		![Wallet Config](/img/service-nodes/redesign-menu-wallet-conf-1.png)

-	1. A file will opened with your default text editor.
+	1. A file will be opened with your default text editor.
 Enter the following information with the placeholders replaced:
 		```
 		enableexchange=1
 		servicenode=1